mzimmerling/ptunes/README.md

 Getting pTunes to Work
 ----------------------

 pTunes is a research prototype.
 You should be able to built and run pTunes, however, using TelosB-compliant devices, such as the [Tmote Sky](http://www.snm.ethz.ch/Projects/TmoteSky), and a base station computer.
-Depending on the operating system used on the base station, you may need to update the [ECLiPSe](http://eclipseclp.org/) constraint programming system and Java libraries accordingly.
+Depending on the operating system used on the base station, you may need to update the [ECLiPSe](http://eclipseclp.org/) system and Java libraries accordingly.

 Research
 --------